Superyacht Refit Cost: Real Numbers for 24 to 60 Metre Yachts

 We manage refit projects of all scales for private yacht owners, from annual maintenance periods to multi-million-euro structural rebuilds.
 In our experience, the presence of an independent, competent project manager consistently delivers the following benefits:

 If you are planning a refit and want to understand the likely costs for your specific vessel and scope of work, learn more about our refit management services.
+For owners who want independent oversight through the whole project, our owner's representation service places a senior representative at the yard, accountable only to the owner.
 You can also use our running cost calculator to understand how refit costs fit into the broader picture of annual ownership costs, or read our guide to choosing the right shipyard for your project.

 For a confidential discussion about your refit plans, get in touch.
 We work solely for the owner and have no commercial relationships with yards, suppliers, or subcontractors.